SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Task Formulation

 \subsection{Task 3: Discrimination}

 When an inconsistent turn is identified (Task 2), TTS systems typically regenerate multiple candidate outputs and must select the one that best matches the target speaker.
-This requires \textit{relative judgment capability}, the ability to compare and rank audio samples by their acoustic similarity to a reference speaker, rather than making absolute binary decisions.
+This requires \textit{relative judgment capability}, the ability to compare and rank audio samples by their acoustic similarity to a reference speaker, rather than making absolute binary decisions as in Task 1.

-Given $\mathcal{A}_S$ where a target turn is masked, the model is presented with a set of three audio candidates $\mathcal{C} = \{c_1, c_2, c_3\}$ to fill the masked position.
-These candidates represent varying levels of acoustic similarity to the original speaker.
+Given $\mathcal{A}_S$ where a target turn is masked, the model is presented with three candidates $\mathcal{C} = \{c_1, c_2, c_3\}$ representing varying levels of acoustic similarity to the original speaker.
 The order of candidates is randomized to avoid positional bias~\cite{pezeshkpour2024mcq_positional_bias}.
-The model predicts:
+We evaluate two formulations: \textbf{classification}, where the model selects the best-matching candidate, and \textbf{ranking}, where the model orders all three candidates by acoustic similarity, which poses a strictly harder objective.
+Success on this task indicates that the model can discriminate speakers acoustically.
+The prompts for both formulations are provided in Figures~\ref{fig:prompt_discrimination_classification} and~\ref{fig:prompt_discrimination_ranking}.